 - Have your insurance card, driver’s license and list of current medications with you, just like you would for an in-person visit.

-- If you have MyChart, follow the prompts to complete eCheck-in before your visit.
+- If you have MyChart, follow the prompts to complete preregistration before your visit.

 - Join your video visit at least five minutes ahead of your appointment time, using MyChart or the link sent by your care team.